 2022-11-20: DF/DFRPG: A $40 file lets even the weakest schmuck defeat the strongest padlock in (DR+HP) minutes.

 I pity the lock owners.

 To make locks more meaningful:

-Filing takes 5x as long if burglar ST < (lock DRx2); doesn’t work if ST < lock DR.
+Filing takes 5x as long if burglar ST is less than (lock DRx2); filing doesn’t work at all if ST is less than lock DR.

 (For this comparison of burglar ST vs lock DR, allow Forced Entry its usual effective ST bonus.)

 This is one quick and crude idea; improve on it if you can.

 (Progressive destruction—abrasion with file, chipping away walls, etc.—doesn’t always mesh well with the mechanics of DR and HP.)

 2022-11-21: Lion tamers agree: Whips are intimidating to animals (and more; GM call).

 Idea: Take +1 on Intimidation for any whip-waving.